pyconau/2025-website/src/content/pages/speakers/index.md

 If you have an immediate safety concern, please contact venue security, or Emergency Services (000).
 If you do call Emergency Services remember to let venue security know as well.

-## If you need to do a remote talk after all

-Sometimes that happens too.
-There’s still a pandemic on, after all.

-Tl;dr If you find yourself unwell or with some kind of last-minute travel emergency right before the conference, contact us as soon as possible at program@pycon.org.au.

-[Our conference policy on COVID-19](/safety/covid/) requires you to stay away from the in-person event if you test positive to COVID-19, or you’re displaying symptoms of COVID-19 in ways that are unusual to you.

-If this applies to you and you are scheduled to present at our event, please contact us as soon as possible at [program@pycon.org.au](mailto:program@pycon.org.au) and let us know if you need to either:

-- Present remotely (pre-recorded and live options available), or
-- Withdraw from presenting.

-If you need to present remotely, we will put you in touch with our amazing AV team so that they can be sure that you look and sound top-notch, and know what to do to succeed with a remote presentation.
-The earlier you can inform us the better, so we can prepare and liaise with you.

-If you aren’t well enough to present and you need to withdraw, we’re sorry to hear it, but we know it happens!
-If this occurs, we will either tap one of our wait-listed speakers to present in that space, or leave the space free so that attendees can attend one of the other talks happening at the same time.
-Please let us know as soon as possible so we can get things moving.

-Please remember that PyCon AU 2023 is a face to face conference, so unless you have already been confirmed as a remote presenter, speaking remotely is by exception only.

 ## More information

 Please keep reading the section on [in-person presentations](/speakers/in-person/) or [remote presentations](/speakers/remote/) as well.